Bentix-cs/fivem-greenscreener/README.md

 **Turn off your weather and time script.**
 Use the command `/screenshot` and the process will start.
 It will take some time and better don't touch your pc while the script runs.

-## Editing the images
-Personally I use [XnConvert](https://www.xnview.com/en/xnconvert/) for converting images to a .webp format and removing the greenscreen.

-If you have any better soulution for editing let me know.

 ## Examples
 <img src="https://i.imgur.com/wSEe9r9.png" width="200"> <img src="https://i.imgur.com/GK5mHFx.png" width="200">